Holding the Man (film): Plot

-In 1979, while Tim and John are students at Monash University, they are part of a gay Rights Activism Club.
-At John's house one day, John tells Tim "I want you inside me."
+In 1979, while Tim and John are students at Monash University, they are part of a gay rights activism club.
+At John's house one day, John tells Tim, "I want you inside me."
 Before they can officially consummate their relationship, John's family arrives and catches them trying to sneak out.
 John stands up to his father and the boys drive off and engage in a brief and humorous session of anal intercourse.
-Tim becomes flirtatious with other men he and John spend time with, and starts cheating on John when he doesn't support Tim's request that they try having sex with other people.
+Tim becomes flirtatious with other men he and John spend time with, and starts cheating on John when he does not support Tim's request that they try having sex with other people.
 Tim reveals to John he put his name down to audition for NIDA and asks that they have a trial separation while Tim is in Sydney.
 Tim returns to Melbourne and reveals he has been accepted.
 He moves to Sydney for NIDA and has his classes under the instruction of his teacher Barry (Geoffrey Rush), but they clash during a rehearsal for A Streetcar Named Desire.
 Meanwhile, Tim has sex with different boys from his class and goes to a gay sauna.
 During a performance of Private Lives, Tim sees John in the audience and stumbles on a line ("I want you back, John").
 They reconcile and resume their relationship when John decides to move to Sydney.

 In 1988, while in Melbourne for his sister's wedding, Tim is contacted by the Red Cross and is told that the blood that he donated in 1981 was pooled with blood from other donors, was given to a patient who has gone on to develop AIDS, and that he is the only donor to be contacted who tested positive to HIV.
 Despite his mother's warnings of ruining the wedding spirit, Tim tearfully expresses his grief at the fact that he infected John.

 In 1991, John's condition gets worse and he is frequently in the hospital.
 Tim starts to notice his own condition is slowly deteriorating and collapses one day while looking after John in the hospital.
 He has a manic episode after a swelling in his brain occurs and a doctor recommends he be admitted.
 Bob visits them to discuss John's will and is upset that all of John's possessions will go to Tim when he dies.
 They negotiate and it is revealed that Bob has been telling people John has cancer, not AIDS.
 John is well enough to return home and he and Tim make love.
 They go home to Melbourne for Christmas and John collapses while decorating the Christmas Tree.
 John is re-admitted.
 While exchanging Christmas presents, John confesses to Tim he was close to death and it felt so easy to let go, which deeply upsets Tim.